vepelbaum/easybgm_updated/README.md

 # easybgm: Easy Bayesian Graphical Modeling

-The `R` package `easybgm` provides a user-friendly tools to adopt a Bayesian analysis of networks.
+The `R` package `easybgm` provides a user-friendly pacakge to conduct a Bayesian analysis of networks.
 In particular, it helps fitting, extracting and visualizing the results of a Bayesian graphical model commonly found in psychology.
 Until now, the package supports fitting and extracting results of cross-sectional network models using `BDgraph`, `BGGM`, `bgms`.
-WThe package allows to extract the parameter estimates, posterior inclusion probability, inclusion Bayes factor and the posterior density of the parameters.
+The package extracts the parameter estimates, posterior inclusion probability, inclusion Bayes factor and the posterior density of the parameters.

 ## Installation